Virtually Real Games Virtually Real VR

 Wounds

 Every creature has a Damage Capacity (DC), used to determine the severity of a wound.
 A minor wound is 1-2 points for everyone.
 A serious wound starts at your DC, which is 6 for a human.
 This means 3-5 points is a major wound, and 6 or more points is a serious wound.
-A critical wound does damage equal to your max hit points in one attack.
+A critical wound does damage equal to your max hit points or more in one attack.

 Conditions from wounds are determined by the type of attack and the wound level.
 More serious injuries can affect initiative rolls and more.